fabbiocrux/fabbiocrux/publication/_index.md

 title: Publications
 description: |
   This is home for my research publications, each linked with accompanying preprints, posters, and/or news pieces.
-author: "Silvia Canelón"
+author: "Fabio A. Cruz Sanchez"
-show_post_thumbnail: false
+show_post_thumbnail: true
 thumbnail_left: true # for list-sidebar only
 show_author_byline: true
 show_post_date: true